alicamdal/alicamdal/README.md

 - 👋 Hi, I’m Ali
-- 👀 I’m interested in robotics, AI and Quantum Machine Learning
+- 👀 I’m interested in robotics and AI.
-- 🌱 I’m currently PhD student at Trinity College Dublin.
+- 🌱 I’m currently AI Software Engineer at Baykar Technology.
 - 📫 You can get in touch with me via camdala@tcd.ie

 <!---